hasanRAZU/coaching-center-management-springboot-mvc/README.md

-# Student Management System (Spring Boot MVC)
+# Coaching Center Management (Spring Boot MVC)

-A simple Student Management web application built using Spring Boot and Thymeleaf.
+A coaching center management web application built using Spring Boot and Thymeleaf.
 It demonstrates CRUD operations and basic enrollment features using in-memory data storage.

 ---